rsmp-nordic/rsmp_core/rst/rsmp.rst

 When establishing communication between sites and supervision system, messages are sent in the following order.

-Message acknowledgement (see section message-ack_) is implicit in the following figure.
+Message acknowledgement (see section message-acknowledgement_) is implicit in the following figure.

 .. image:: img/establish-site-system.png
    :align: center